cfpb/django-background-tasks/README.rst

 There are two parts to using background tasks:

-- creating the task functions and registering them with the scheduler
+- Creating the task functions and registering them with the scheduler
-- setup a cron task (or long running process) to execute the tasks
+- Setting up a cron task (or long running process) to execute the tasks

 Tasks are implemented as functions or any other callable.

-For maintainers: The package version number is buried in the `__init__.py` file of the repo's background_tasks folder.
-If you create a release, make sure to update that version number before creating the release, so that the release wheel's version number will match.
+For maintainers: The package version number is specified in the `__init__.py` file of the repo's background_tasks folder.
+If you create a release, make sure to update that version number before creating the release, so that the release and the wheel's version number will match.

 Upstream docs